Spencer Steer Preview, Player Props: Reds vs. Diamondbacks

-Spencer Steer and his .432 on-base percentage over his past 10 games (75 points higher than his season-long percentage), will be in action for the Cincinnati Reds against the Arizona Diamondbacks and Merrill Kelly on August 24 at 9:40 PM ET.
+The Cincinnati Reds, including Spencer Steer (.286 slugging percentage in past 10 games, including no homers), take on starter Brandon Pfaadt and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Angels.
+He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.

 Spencer Steer Game Info & Props vs. the Diamondbacks